-The Institute for Comparative Literature and Society (ICLS) accepts both new and continuing PhD students to its Concentration and Certificate programs.
-Interested students must select ICLS at application or within the first two years of their PhD program.
+The Institute for Comparative Literature and Society (ICLS) accepts both new and continuing PhD students to its Certificate program.
+Interested students must select ICLS on their application or within the first two years of their PhD program.

 All interested students must take the ICLS graduate introductory course, CPLS GR6100 (prior to Spring 2017, G4900): Introduction to Comparative Literature and Society, in the first year of graduate study, continuing students in the first year after admission.
 Social sciences, Architecture, and Law students have the option of taking it in the second year with the permission of the ICLS Director of Graduate Studies, if departmental requirements make it necessary.
 The main focus of PhD work may be either one or more linguistic and literary traditions or work in history, anthropology, art history or other affiliated Columbia departments and schools.